JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ## Bounding boxes

 The `BoundingBox` type allows you to use rectangular extents to organize and interact with the 2D drawing area.
-A `BoundingBox` instance returns two points, the opposite corners of a bounding box.
+A `BoundingBox` holds two points, the opposite corners of a bounding box.

+You can make a BoundingBox from the current drawing, two points, a text string, an existing polygon, or by modifying an existing one.

 `BoundingBox()` without arguments defines an extent that encloses the drawing (assuming that the origin is at the center of the drawing—see `origin()`).
+Use `centered=false` if the drawing origin is still at the top left corner.

 This example draws circles at three points: at two of the drawing's corners and the midway point between them: